 Hand signals work for all grade levels and can help minimize distractions from your active teaching and discussion.
 The key to making them work?
 “Print out a chart as a reminder,” says teacher Mary M. “Practice them the first few days of school, then if a kid tries to ask you something, you can point to the chart.”
 See our list of favorite hand signals here.

-2. Set a timer for transitions
+3. Set a timer for transitions

 Bell ringers, or bell work, help to set the tone for learning the minute students walk into your room.
 If the expectation is that students will immediately begin their bell work, you will minimize the disruptions that naturally occur when students are streaming into your room.
 Bell work can sometimes have a negative connotation, but it doesn’t have to be worksheets or writing response.
-We love this list of creative ideas from Edutopia.

 5. Share your calendar

 “I post a calendar on the inside of my door with that month’s important events,” says Tova R. “When students need to know when something is, they go to the calendar.”
 Paper and pen not your jam?
-Google Calendar makes it easy to share a digital version, too.
-“I train my students to use Google Calendar and model how I use it, too,” says Tamara R. “Once a month we have a housekeeping session where we annotate and revise important dates and events.”
+Google Calendar makes it easy to share a digital version too.
+“I train my students to use Google Calendar and model how I use it too,” says Tamara R. “Once a month we have a housekeeping session where we annotate and revise important dates and events.”

-5. Have a system for pencils
+7. Have a system for pencils

-6. Lock down your bathroom policy
+8. Lock down your bathroom policy

 Many teachers swear by bathroom passes.
-“I keep two large bottles of hand sanitizer, one labeled BOYS and one labeled GIRLS,” says Stacey S. “If they need to go, they just put it on their desk and when they get back they put it on the counter.”
+“I keep two large bottles of hand sanitizer, one labeled BOYS and one labeled GIRLS,” says Stacey S. “If they need to go, they just put it on their desk, and when they get back, they put it on the counter.”

 “I stamp all work as students hand it in to prove who has late work,” says Missie B. “A couple of years ago, I had students sneak assignments into the tray late before I had a chance to pull them out or say they turned things in when they didn’t.
 This took care of both of those problems.”

-8. Set up turn-in trays
+10. Set up turn-in trays

 Turn-in trays allow for more independence from your students and easy paper sorting for you.
 Some teachers use different trays for different subjects/classes, while others prefer one slot/tray for each student.

-10. Greet every student at the door
+12. Greet every student at the door